 Track & Field: Shelly-Ann Fraser-Pryce, Jamaica

 A six-time Olympic medalist and nine-time world champion, Fraser-Pryce is one of the greatest sprinters of all time.
 Together with fellow Jamaican Usain Bolt she made the 100m podium at three straight Olympics from 2008-2016, winning twice.
 After reclaiming the world title in the event in 2019 at age 32 – the oldest female sprinter to do so – she now has a great chance to best her compatriot in Tokyo with a potential fourth straight podium finish.
 These Olympics will be different for Fraser-Pryce: A year after Rio, she relinquished defense of her world title and became a mom to Zyon.
-In addition to the 100m, where she’ll face off against teammate and defending Olympic champion Elaine Thompson-Herah — they’re tied at 10.71 for the best 100m times run worldwide since Rio — look for Fraser-Pryce in the 200m and the 4x100m relay.
+In addition to the 100m, where she is now the second fastest woman ever after running a world-leading 10.63 in June, look for Fraser-Pryce in the 200m and the 4x100m relay.

 Swimming: Ariarne Titmus, Australia

 The 20-year-old from Tasmania has her sights on perhaps the most difficult challenge any athlete will face in Tokyo: beat Katie Ledecky in an Olympic distance freestyle race.
 So far, nobody has accomplished that feat, though Titmus boasts the next-best thing.
 She chased down and out-touched an ailing Ledecky in the 400m freestyle final of the 2019 World Swimming Championships.
-Titmus also represents a threat in the 200m freestyle, an event in which she is the defending Australian national champion.
+More recently, Titmus really threw down the gauntlet at Australia Olympic Trials in June, when she swam the second-fastest times ever in both the 200m and 400m free.
+She now holds the world lead in both events and will be a threat for gold in Tokyo.
+Titmus will also race the 800m there.

 Gymnastics: Nikita Nagornyy, ROC